Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 4. Open a Health Savings Account (HSA)

 When you retire, healthcare expenses will likely take a major chunk out of your hard-earned retirement income.
-In fact, a recent study by Fidelity estimated that a 65-year-old couple can expect to spend an average of $315,000 on healthcare expenses.
+In fact, a 2022 study by Fidelity estimated that a 65-year-old couple can expect to spend an average of $315,000 on healthcare expenses.
 So you’re going to want to prepare for that.

 One way you can start gearing up to knock out healthcare costs down the road is by opening a health savings account (HSA).
 You can think of these as 401(k)s for your healthcare expenses.
 Your contributions are tax-deductible.
 And your earnings grow tax-free.
 And best of all, you can also make tax-free withdrawals as long as you spend the money on qualified healthcare expenses.